 This blog post from Convox estimates that it costs $6.41 per day to run a 3-node Kubernetes cluster.
 So if you leave a cluster running for 7 days, you’ll spend almost $45. 💸😟

 This website is geared mainly at developers.
-You can choose to complete various different “missions”, or just choose the OpenShift Playgrounds, which give you developer access to an OpenShift cluster for 60 minutes, to do what you like.
+You can choose to complete various different “missions”, or just choose the OpenShift Playground, which gives you developer access to an OpenShift cluster for a short time, to do what you like.

 Or, for more developer-specific learning paths, choose one of the Foundations of OpenShift lessons on the Red Hat Developer site.